 30 Years Ago: Keith Whitley Dies

-Twenty-eight years ago today (May 9, 1989) was one of the saddest days in the history of country music: It was on that date that Keith Whitley passed away.
-He was 34 years old.
+Thirty years ago today (May 9, 1989) was one of the saddest days in the history of country music: It was on that date that Keith Whitley died, at just 33 years old.

 Whitley was survived by his wife, Lorrie Morgan, and son Jessie, as well as a step-daughter, Morgan.
 The couple had been married less than three years when Whitley passed away, but his wife was acutely aware of his battle with alcohol.